 Grayson's attorney, Daniel Fultz, filed a motion for a new trial Nov.
-26 with the Sangamon County Circuit Clerk's Office.Â
+26 with the Sangamon County Circuit Clerk's Office.

-The 31-year-old Grayson was found guilty of second-degree murder in October for the shooting death of Sonya Massey last summer.Â
+The 31-year-old Grayson was found guilty of second-degree murder in October for the shooting death of Sonya Massey last summer.

-Grayson will be sentenced Jan.
-29 in Springfield.
-He could face up to 20 years in prison or even probation.Â
+Grayson is set to be sentenced on January 29 in Springfield, where the judge will also give his ruling on this motion.
+He could face up to 20 years in prison or potentially receive probation.

 More Coverage: